-REPORT OF THE SERVICE DIRECTOR REGULATION AND ENFORCEMENT TO THE LICENSING AND PUBLIC PROTECTION COMMITTEE
+REPORT OF THE ACTING DIRECTOR REGULATION AND ENFORCEMENT TO THE LICENSING AND PUBLIC PROTECTION COMMITTEE

-15 JULY 2015 ALL WARDS
+15 JUNE 2016 ALL WARDS

-HEALTH AND SAFETY LAW ENFORCEMENT PLAN 2015/2016
+HEALTH AND SAFETY LAW ENFORCEMENT PLAN (HSLEP) 2016/2017

-- 1. Summary - 1.1 Local authorities are required, by the Health and Safety Executive's (HSE) National Local Authority Enforcement Code (May 2013), to produce an annual Health and Safety Law Enforcement Plan (HSLEP). - 1.2 This requirement is part of section 18(4) of the Health and Safety at Work etc. Act 1974 (HASWA), and requires all enforcing authorities to comply with requirements in the Code. - 1.3 This document which is Birmingham's HSLEP sets out the health and safety work programme for 2015/2016. - 2.
-Recommendation

-2.1 That the report be noted and the Health and Safety Law Enforcement Plan for 2015/2016 be approved.
+- 1. Summary - 1.1 Local authorities are required, by the Health and Safety Executive's National Local Authority Enforcement Code (May 2013), to produce an annual Health and Safety Law Enforcement Plan (HSLEP). - 1.2 This requirement is part of section 18(4) of the Health and Safety at Work etc. Act 1974 (HASWA), and requires all enforcing authorities to comply with requirements in the Code. - 1.3 This document which is Birmingham's HSLEP sets out the health and safety work programme for 2016 2017. - 2.
+Recommendation - 2.1 That the report is noted and the Health and Safety Law Enforcement Plan for 2016/2017 be approved.